 Steve has lived his life by successfully following these two rules: “Have fun and help people.”
 Steve Page is known for his inclusive leadership style, sharp wit and big heart.
 Whether it be taking the raceway through all kinds of innovations and improvements, helping local charities, leading community efforts or embracing change, Steve is the “go to” guy in the North Bay.

-- United We Stand, Community Building: Keith Woods, North Coast Builders Exchange
+- United We Stand, Community Building: Keith Woods, Exchange Bank

-Keith Woods, CEO of North Coast Builders Exchange, exemplifies extraordinary leadership skills and a fierce dedication to community-building in the North Bay.
+Keith Woods, Advisory Board Member at Exchange Bank, exemplifies extraordinary leadership skills and a fierce dedication to community-building in the North Bay.
 Keith has been a catalyst for making the community better through his work helping rebuild after the devastating fires in the region; partnering with the CTE Foundation, SCOE, and SRJC to launch the North Bay Construction Corps; implementing CHOICES, a high school dropout prevention program; and serving as “Sonoma County’s MC,” where he has volunteered hundreds of hours helping nonprofits raise money.
 Keith makes the “building” in community building an everyday effort.